 A. Sutherland - AncientPages.com - This remarkable megalithic site known as Gunung Padang is located 885 meters above sea level and 120 kilometers south of Jakarta, Indonesia.
 It occupies a hill covered with a series of terraces bordered by retaining stone walls of stone that are accessed by about 400 successive andesite steps rising approximately 95 meters.

-The Sundanese people believed that Gunung Padang was the result of King Siliwangi's attempt to build a palace in one night.
-The asymmetric Punden Berundak faces northwest, to Mount Gede and was constructed for the purpose of worship.
-Based on various dating techniques, the site was completed by 5000 BC bu some experts consider it much older.
+The Sundanese people believed that Gunung Padang resulted from King Siliwangi's attempt to build a palace in one night.
+The asymmetric Punden Berundak faces northwest to Mount Gede and was constructed for the purpose of worship.
+The site was completed by 5000 BC, but some experts suggest it is much older.

 According to ancient beliefs stretching back to antiquity, Gunung Padang is a sacred place.
 Gunung Padang (literally: Mount Padang, or Mount "Meadow/Field,"), means in the local Sundanese language "Mountain of Light" or "Mountain of Enlightenment."

-Since Dutch colonists discovered it in 1914, Gunung Padang has been known as the largest of a number of ancient megalithic sites in Indonesia.
+Since Dutch colonists discovered it in 1914, Gunung Padang has been known as the largest among ancient megalithic sites in Indonesia.

 Similar columns were used to build the Nan Madol on the island of Pohnpei in Micronesia.

 Where was the source of rock columns used to build the complex?
-The columns - perfectly suited for the building of different structures even the gigantic ones - represent a unique geological formation, occurring in only a few places in the world.
+The columns - perfectly suited for building different structures, even the gigantic ones - represent a unique geological formation, occurring in only a few places in the world.

 Artist’s impression of Gunung Padang as it would have looked in antiquity.
 Credits:© Pon S Purajatnika